Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 2.md

 ### **Summary**

 Insertion Sort is an efficient algorithm for small datasets, working by incrementally growing a sorted subarray.
 Its correctness is verified using loop invariants, and its implementation follows a structured pseudocode convention.

+I am going to give you sections of a text book.
+I want you to reduce the text to its most important bits, be detailed.
+This is from the text book: Introuduction to Algorithms